ropy1971/azure-kql/references/pictures/README.md

-This folder is containing all pictures used in references documentation concerning this subject.
+This folder is containing pictures used in references documentation.